audunhalland/unimock/README.md

 Writing larger, testable applications with unimock requires some degree of architectural discipline.
 We already know how to specify dependencies using trait bounds.
 But would this scale in practice when several layers are involved?
-One of the main features of unimock is that all traits are implemented by Unimock.
+One of the main features of unimock is that all traits are implemented by `Unimock`.
 This means that trait bounds can be composed, and we can use _one value_ that implements all our dependencies:

 ```rust